Staying Afloat During a Flood Disaster

 According to NOAA, flood disasters cost an average of $4.7 billion per event, and the number of heavy rainfall and flood events per year has been increasing.

-From California to Louisiana and Tennessee, flood disasters can impact areas all across the United States.
-So, it would be naive to assume that a safe location alone will be enough to protect your organization’s information from a flooding event but by being proactive, you can ensure business continuity during a flood event.
-Here’s an overview of the business continuity plans we follow before, during, and after these types of events to protect your information.
+From coast to coast, flood disasters can impact widespread areas across the United States.
+So, it would be naive to assume that a well-chosen location would be enough on its own to protect your organization’s information from a flooding event.
+However, by being proactive, you can ensure business continuity during a flood event.
+Here’s an overview of the business continuity plans we follow before, during and after these types of events to protect your information.

-For more information on how to create your own business continuity plans, or to access flood-related resources, visit our business continuity planning hub.
+For more information on how to create your own business continuity plans, or to access flood related resources.